 Stratis Smart Contracts¶

 Smart contracts can now be deployed on the Stratis Full Node.
 Like the Full Node, Stratis smart contracts are written in C#.
 Smart contracts extend the functionality of a blockchain and allow it to map out complex financial interactions through the sending of funds and storage of data.
-However, as we shall see later in the document, the uses of smart contracts are not limited to financial interactions.
+However, as we shall see, the uses of smart contracts are not limited to financial interactions.

-The audience for this document is anyone who wants to get started writing smart contracts on the Stratis Platform.
+The audience for this material is anyone who wants to get started writing smart contracts on the Stratis Platform.
 Even if you have not written a smart contract before, this is a great place to start.
-This material provides some basic theory about smart contracts, briefly explores some use cases, and then helps you start creating your own smart contract.
-An interesting example of a smart contract, based on a real-world case, is supplied to kickstart your learning.
+This handbook provides some basic theory about smart contracts, explores some use cases, and provides reference material including a breakdown of an interesting real-world smart contract.
+To kickstart your learning, the step-by-step tutorials guide you through interacting with your first smart contract, which you will deploy on your own local blockchain.

 - Basic Theory